 The Smartlook script can be added to a page without compromising content security in compliance with the Content-Security-Policy (CSP) directives.
 More on the CSP can be found here.

-For Smartlook to work with your CSP directive, four things are required:
+For Smartlook to work with your CSP directive, two things are required:

 Here’s a CSP example usage on a website, that is loading scripts only from its own domain and making requests to its own domain, with the addition of the Smartlook script:

-And on page it would look something like this:
+And on the page it would look something like this:

 <script nonce="randomlyGeneratedBase64Nonce">...Your Smartlook Tracking Script...</script>